 Noise by Part of Terrace Park

 Average noise levels for Terrace Park residents, grouped by direction from the center of Terrace Park.
-Central Terrace Park carries the highest population-weighted average; Southern Terrace Park carries the lowest.
-Just 13% of residents in Southern Terrace Park live in blocks above the EPA's 55 dBA threshold, a third of the share in Central Terrace Park.
+The highest population-weighted average is in western Terrace Park; the lowest is in southern Terrace Park, where just 10% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Terrace Park